MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-with-script-on-Windows.md

 #### Running the installation script

-By default Powershell doesn't allow the execution of any scripts.
-To allow execution of the installation script from a standard Windows command shell start Powershell by:
+By default PowerShell doesn't allow the execution of any scripts.
+To allow execution of the installation script from a standard Windows command shell start PowerShell by:
 ```
 start powershell -executionpolicy remotesigned
 ```
-Assuming that you cloned the CNTK source code into the `c:\repos\cntk` directory, change inside the Powershell session into the directory with the install script inside the cloned CNTK repository and start the installer in that directory:
+Assuming that you cloned the CNTK source code into the `c:\repos\cntk` directory, change inside the PowerShell session into the directory with the install script inside the cloned CNTK repository and start the installer in that directory:
 ```
 cd C:\repos\cntk\Tools\devInstall\Windows
 .\DevInstall.ps1
 ```
-The script will inspect your system and determine the pre-requisites which are missing.
+The script will inspect your system and determine the prerequisites which are missing.
 You will be notified about the proposed installation steps.
 If you are satisfied with the proposed changes, you can proceed to the actual installation.
 For more information about command line options see [here](./Setup-Windows-Devinstall-Script-Option.md).

 The script will download needed components from the web, therefore a connection to the Internet is required.
 It will execute these components, and according to the setting of UAC (User Account Control) on your system, you will be asked to acknowledge the execution and installation of these components.